-UTS-based computing differs from other types of computing (including other terminal-based interactions) in the following ways:
+T27-based computing differs from other types of computing (including other terminal-based interactions) in the following ways:

 - Retrieval of data sets may require repeated roundtrip communications with the Unisys host.
-One query may bring many screens' worth of data, which must be captured through multiple "page forward" commands, etc. - Information that spans screens may be (and often is) partially duplicated on the final screen
+One query may bring many screens' worth of data, which must be captured through multiple "page forward" commands, etc. - Information that spans screens may be (and often is) partially duplicated on the final screen.

-These factors can make automating a UTS interaction (via an Action Model) challenging.
-Suggestions on how to deal with these issues are given below.
+These factors can make automating a T27 interaction (via an Action Model) challenging.
+Suggestions on how to deal with these issues, as well as an example, are given below.